Rethinking Security Bath & NE Somerset

 If you would like to join us, see our contact page for info.

-We are teaming up with the New Oriel Hall Social Affairs Discussion group to show the documentary
+We teamed up with the New Oriel Hall Social Affairs Discussion group to show the documentary Theaters of War: How the Pentagon and CIA Took Hollywood looking at the relationship between the Pentagon, the CIA and American films and TV.

-Dr. Matthew Alford, a co-producer of the film.
+What's in the film?
 If you’ve seen Top Gun or Transformers, you may have wondered whether all that military machinery on screen comes with strings attached.
 Propelled into a road trip across America, Roger Stahl engages an array of other researchers, bewildered veterans, PR insiders, and industry producers.
 In unsettling and riveting detail, he discovers how the military and CIA have pushed official narratives while systematically scrubbing scripts of war crimes, corruption, racism, sexual assault, coups, assassinations, and torture.
-Film running time: 57 minutes, followed by Q&A and discussion.

 Our latest campaign focuses on the devastating environmental impact of the military.